carlsmith/coffeeshop/docs/output.md

         - some **bold text** and some `inline code`
         """

-In Markdown, anything within HTML tags is ignored by the compiler; it is a strict superset of HTML, so you can have canvases, web components or anything else in Markdown.
-You can put script and style tags in Markdown too, but there's cleaner ways to achieve the same thing.
+In Markdown, anything within HTML tags is ignored by the compiler.
+Markdown is a strict superset of HTML, so you can have canvases, web components or anything else in Markdown.
+You can put script and style tags in Markdown too, but there are cleaner ways to achieve the same thing.

 The `peg` function also accepts DOM nodes and jQuery objects.